knqyf263/docker-kaminsky/README.md

-# docker-kaminsky
+# docker-bind
-bind for kaminsky attack
+BIND9 on Docker